 Getting from Northern Italy to Croatia by ferry

 If you find yourself in a nothern part of the Italian coast (Venice) and are looking to get to the southern part of the Croatian coast (Split or Dubrovnik), we would advise you to travel down the Italian side of the Adriatic rather then the Croatian side.

 This is because you can take one of the high-speed trains in Italy to get to Ancona or Bari and then get a ferry across to Croatia.
 This would be faster than travelling from Venice to Croatia, and then taking a slow bus down the Croatian coast.

-The only all-year long ferry connection between Italy and Croatia is the one from Ancona to Split run by Croatian ferry company Jadrolinija.
+Jadrolinija operates the only all-year long ferry connection between Italy and Croatia, the one from Ancona to Split.

 Other company that sails on this route is SNAV but only from April until the end of October.
 Comfortable car/passengers ferries operate on this route on which you have all facilities needed for great trip.
 SNAV also operate ferries from Pescara to the island of Hvar in Central Dalmatia.

-If you need to travel from Southern Italy to Dubrovnik, there is a ferry connection run by Jadrolinija from Bari in the period from mid April until the end of October.
-Sailings are more frequent during summer season.
+The only boat connection from Southern Italy to Croatia is Jadrolinija's car/passenger ferry which runs from Bari to Dubrovnik in the period from mid April until the end of October.